PCI penetration testing: Requirements, frequency, and compliance guide

 Documentation and reporting

 Maintaining detailed documentation and reporting of the assessment is crucial for demonstrating PCI DSS compliance.
-The penetration test report should include clear information about the test scope, penetration testing methodology, details about all identified vulnerabilities, remediation recommendations, and retest results.
+The PCI penetration test report should include clear information about the test scope, penetration testing methodology, details about all identified vulnerabilities, remediation recommendations, and retest results.
 Organizations should retain these reports as evidence of compliance during PCI DSS audits.

 Understanding PCI penetration testing requirements

-For the purposes of pentesting, the following subitems of Requirement 11 are important to be addressed:
+For the purposes of pentesting, the following sub-items of Requirement 11 are important to be addressed:

 The requirement is divided into three primary components: addressing network penetration testing, internal penetration testing, and segmentation controls.